The circular water authority

 Raw Materials Agreement

-Sustainable way of working
+Sustainable working practices

 Better for the environment and lower costs

-Reuse of raw materials
+Reusing raw materials

-Home | Lauwersmeer Dike-Vierhuizergat Dike Reinforcement (noorderzijlvest.nl)
+Home | Lauwersmeerdijk-Vierhuizergat Dyke Reinforcement (noorderzijlvest.nl)

-Circular Noorderzijlvest Roadmap
+Noorderzijlvest Circular Roadmap

-More information about sustainable working
+More information about sustainable working methods

 Doing our work as sustainably as possible: that is what we want to achieve, and we have already taken many steps in that direction.
 We also have our ambitions.
-That is why we have listed our own steps towards sustainable working.
+That is why we have listed our own steps towards sustainable operations.
 After all, water is our most circular raw material.